skip to main content

 • Informing the physical therapist of the patient’s response to treatment

-The PTA program is designed to help students acquire the knowledge and training to be able to:
+The PTA program is designed to help students acquire the knowledge and training to confidently:

-1. Perform physical therapy skills and techniques in a safe, competent manner that minimizes risk to the patient, self and others
+• Perform physical therapy skills and techniques in a safe, compassionate manner that minimizes risk to the patient, self, and others

 CAPTE Physical Therapist Assistant Student Achievement Measures (Orange County Campus)